 8. Storage Space

-Adding storage solutions, such as shelving or record cabinets, can help you keep your music organized and easily accessible.
+Adding storage solutions, such as shelving or record cabinets, can help you keep your music organised and easily accessible.
 This is especially important if you have a large collection of CDs or vinyl records, and it can help keep your music room looking clean and clutter-free.

 Designing a music room can be a fun and rewarding project.
 It's important to consider acoustics, lighting, and furniture when creating the perfect space for making music.